mrSamDev/landing-and-blog/src/content/blog/sustainable-development-1.md

     alt: JavaScript code on a computer screen
 ---

+## TL;DR

+- Tested minification impact on a React + Vite application
+- Achieved 79.4% total size reduction (JS: 44.6%, CSS: 99.8%)
+- Performance improved most significantly in worst-case scenarios (43.5% faster at 95th percentile)
+- Test case used artificially bloated CSS to demonstrate maximum potential impact
+- Tools used: Vite 5.0.0, React 18.2.0, esbuild for minification

+## Disclaimer

+Before diving in: This was an afternoon project using an artificially constructed test case.
+I intentionally created a CSS-heavy application to demonstrate the maximum potential impact of minification.
+While the results are interesting, they likely won't match typical production applications.
+Consider this more of an exploration than a definitive guide.

 It started when I was diving into articles about sustainable web development practices.
 Minification kept coming up as one of the first recommended optimizations, something we all seem to just accept as a "must-do" for production.
 But I realized I'd never actually measured its impact myself.

-With a few hours to spare and genuine curiosity about the performance claims I'd read online, I decided to run some quick tests using Puppeteer.
-While not exactly rigorous science, I figured some real numbers would be better than none.
-Plus, I was particularly interested in the sustainability angle that rarely gets discussed in optimization talks.

-Quick disclaimer before diving in: This was an afternoon project driven by curiosity, not a comprehensive study.
-I haven't cross-verified these numbers with other sources, and your results may vary significantly depending on your specific setup.
-Consider this more of an exploration than a definitive guide.
+## Tools and Versions Used

+- Vite: 6.0.1
+- React: 18.3.1
+- Puppeteer: 23.10.1
+- Node.js: 23.2.0
+- MacBook Pro (16-inch, 2021) with M1 Pro chip and 16GB RAM
+- macOS Sonoma 14.5

+## How to Reproduce These Tests

+1. Clone the test repository: `git clone https://github.com/yourusername/minification-test`
+2. Install dependencies: `pnpm install`
+3. Run the test suite: `npm run analysis`
+4. Results will be output to the nodejs console`

 ## The Test Setup

 I used a basic React + Vite application as my test subject.
 The setup was pretty straightforward - I just toggled the minification settings in the Vite config to compare builds.

-All tests were run on my MacBook Pro (16-inch, 2021) with an M1 Pro chip and 16GB RAM, running macOS Sonoma 14.5.
+the testing script will be called 100 time for minfied and non minfied paths

 For testing, I put together a simple Puppeteer script: